 Related: Solving The Happiness Conundrum In Five Moves Or Less

-Track Your Wealth For Free: In order to optimize your finances, you’ve first got to track your finances.
-I recommend signing up for Personal Capital’s free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.
-Those who are on top of their finances build much greater wealth longer term than those who don’t.
-I’ve used Personal Capital since 2012.
-It’s the best free financial app out there to manage your money.
+In order to optimize your finances, you've first got to track your finances.
+I recommend signing up for Empower's free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.

 The actual argument over whether you need to invest or repay debt usually targets financial numbers, for example rates of come back and interest costs.
 Maybe happiness should participate the equation too.